fredldotme/TideExamples/README.md

 # About this repository

-Simple example programs to be run and tested using Tide
+Simple example programs to be discovered and built using Tide.